progress4apple/progress.rocks/_posts/2019-02-04-howto-1-3-5-rule-with-apple-reminders.md

 author_staff_member: marco
 title: 'Howto: 1-3-5 Rule with Apple Reminders'
 date: 2019-02-04 08:00:00 +0000
-description: On any given day, assume that you can only accomplish one big thing, three medium things, and five small things, and narrow down your to-do list to those nine items.
+description: Leverage the simplicity of Apple Reminders to get more done with the 1-3-5 rule.
 image: "/images/Progress-for-Apple-Reminders-Scheduled-List.jpg"
 categories:
 - Productivity

 ---
-In this post I'll show you how to leverage the simplicity of Apple Reminders to get even more done using the 1-3-5 rule:
+In this post I'll show you how to leverage the simplicity of Apple Reminders to get more done with the 1-3-5 rule:

 > On any given day, assume that you can only accomplish one big thing, three medium things, and five small things, and narrow down your to-do list to those nine items. _-_ [_the muse_](https://www.themuse.com/advice/a-better-todo-list-the-135-rule)